-As one of the world’s most vital ecosystems, the best things to do in the Amazon Rainforest involve activities connecting with the rare flora and fauna, and meeting with the local communities.
-Many visitors enjoy walking the jungle trails, piranha fishing, stand up paddle boarding, kayaking, and more!
-Our guests are concerned with seeing and experiencing as much as they can; therefore, we encourage explorers to stay at an Amazonian lodge, or take an Amazon river cruise.
-From the comforts of your lodging there are plenty of amazon rainforest activities curated to best fit the travelers level of fitness and interests.
+As one of the world’s most vital ecosystems, the best things to do in the Amazon Rainforest involve activities connecting with the rare flora and fauna and meeting with the local communities.
+Many visitors enjoy walking the jungle trails, piranha fishing, stand-up paddleboarding, kayaking, and more!
+Our guests are concerned with experiencing as much as they can; therefore, we encourage explorers to stay at an Amazonian lodge or take an Amazon river cruise.
+From the comforts of your lodging, there are plenty of amazon rainforest activities curated to best fit the traveler’s level of fitness and interests.

 Local indigenous tribes of the Amazon, known as caboclo villagers, have opened up their communities to outsider visits.
 The experience is a singular one.
 Get to know these rarely visited indigenous groups by learning about their artwork, homes, and cuisine.
 Additionally, gain a lesson on the significance of Amazon plant life and herbology.
 Local caboclo people will explain the everyday uses of forest resources in medicine, construction, and food.

 3. Navigate Jungle Rivers on a Luxury Cruise